Older children and adults develop a stiff neck that makes lowering the chin to the chest difficult or impossible, usually with a fever and headache.

 Group B streptococci, particularly Streptococcus agalactiae

-Escherichia (E.) coli and related bacteria (called gram-negative bacteria Overview of Gram-Negative Bacteria Gram-negative bacteria are classified by the color they turn after a chemical process called Gram staining is used on them.
-Gram-negative bacteria stain red when this process is used.
-Other... read more )
+Escherichia (E.) coli and related bacteria (called gram-negative bacteria Overview of Gram-Negative Bacteria Bacteria are classified by how they appear under the microscope and by other features.
+Gram-negative bacteria are classified by the color they turn after a chemical process called Gram staining... read more )

 If meningitis develops within the first 48 hours after birth, it is usually acquired from the mother.
 It may be transmitted from mother to newborn as the newborn passes through the birth canal.
 In these cases, meningitis is often part of a serious bloodstream infection (sepsis Sepsis and Septic Shock Sepsis is a serious bodywide response to bacteremia or another infection plus malfunction or failure of an essential system in the body.
 Septic shock is life-threatening low blood pressure ... read more ).